 I am not including players that are still active on this list.
-So no Pujols yet!
+Albert Pujols is not officially retired yet, so not on the list as of yet!

 If he had played with Thome, he would’ve probably had better numbers, which is partially why I put Killebrew in ahead of Thome.
 When Killebrew played I think it was tougher to put up big numbers.